 For the B side of Sunbeam 104, Young selected "Gonna Leave Here Walkin'," a 12-bar blues with typical brassy showband riffing.
 We are reasonably sure that this number was in her repertoire at the Club DeLisa.
 The break features the leader at the piano.

 The other known side from this session was used on Sunbeam 105.
 Marl Young advertised Miss Cornshucks' second record in the March 22, 1947 Defender, pushing "For Old Time's Sake" on Sunbeam 105.
 The copy boasted that it was "Her Greatest Hit Since 'So Long'."
 (She hadn't released anything else, so there was no competition for that honor.)
 "Have You Ever Loved Somebody?" features more of the bebop incursions that were characteristic of Marl Young's band at this period; the alto solo on this number belongs to Frank Derrick.

 Miss Cornshucks was brought right back for the Marl Young Orchestra's third session in October.
-Sunbeam, like many other independent labels, was now starting to use the United Broadcasting studios.
+Like several other independent labels, Sunbeam was now starting to use the United Broadcasting studios.

 Marl Young (p, dir, arr); Melvin Moore (tp); Nick Cooper (tp); unidentified (tp); Nat Jones (cl -1, as); Frank Derrick (cl -1, as); Moses Gant (bcl -1, ts); Rail Wilson (b); Oliver Coleman (d); Bill Green (voc); Little Miss Cornshucks [Mildred Cummings] (voc).

 United Broadcasting Studio, Chicago, October 1946

 |UB 2674S||If You Had Only Waited [BG voc]^||Sunbeam 102A [second version]|